rnieblesealo/character-maker/README.md

   - Based on the category value, users are allowed to access only a subset of the possible attributes
 - [ ] A section of the summary page, displays summary statistics about a user’s crew on their crew page
   - e.g., the percent of members with a certain attribute
+    - Combined stats
 - [ ] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
   - e.g., a pirate crew’s predicted success at commandeering a new galley
+    - Take majority class and change BG theme to it

 The following **additional** features are implemented: